 - Prep a few sturdy cooking vegetables that keep well.
 Cut broccoli and/or cauliflower into small florets, Stem and halve Brussels sprouts, pre-bake winter squashes.

-- Prep a variety of healthy, easy to grab fresh veggies and fruits that keep well when cut, like peppers, carrots, that can be used as snacks or tossed into salads.
+- Prep a variety of easy-to-grab fresh veggies and fruits that keep well when cut, like peppers, carrots, that can be used as snacks or tossed into salads.

 - Make homemade salad dressings and/or dips.